sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--coverage-filter <dir>``
    Adds the specified directory to the code coverage filter.
 Only files within filtered directories will be included in the coverage report.

+``--branch-coverage``
+   Enables branch coverage reporting in addition to line coverage.
+Branch coverage tracks which branches of the code have been executed.
+This requires a code coverage driver that supports branch coverage.

 ``--path-coverage``
    Enables path coverage reporting in addition to line coverage.
 Path coverage tracks which execution paths through the code have been tested, providing deeper insight than line coverage alone.

 ``--disable-coverage-ignore``
    Disables the ``@codeCoverageIgnore`` metadata.
 When this option is used, code annotated with coverage-ignore metadata will be included in the coverage report.

+``--disable-coverage-targeting``
+   Disables the attributes that :ref:`target units of code <code-coverage.targeting-units-of-code>`, such as ``CoversClass``, ``UsesClass``, and ``CoversNothing``.
+When this option is used, code coverage is collected for every test and is not limited to the targeted units of code.

 ``--no-coverage``
    Ignores all code coverage reporting configured in the XML configuration file.
 No coverage data will be collected or reported.